-Default value – [Visible if The schedule defines option is not set to Moments] Here you define the default value for the schedule - the value that will be used for the intervals not defined in the schedule.
+Default value - [Visible if The schedule defines option is set to Intervals (Start, End)] Here you define the default value for the schedule - the value that will be used for the intervals not defined in the schedule.

 Repeat schedule weekly - [Visible if Duration type is set to Week] Here you need to define the weekly schedule for employees, which week days are working and which are not, when the shift starts and ends.
 Select on / off vor Value for each weekly schedule variant.

 Repeat every - [Visible if the Duration type is set to Days/Weeks, or Custom (no calendar mapping)] Here you define the recurrence of the schedule.